MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-get_inboundrouting.md

 ## -description

-The <b>IFaxServer::get_InboundRouting</b> property creates a <a href="https://msdn.microsoft.com/255706ba-cbbd-4dfa-a9da-95bdd90328b5">IFaxInboundRouting</a> configuration interface.
-The interface permits access to an inbound fax routing extension and its methods.
+The <b>InboundRouting</b> property creates a <a href="https://msdn.microsoft.com/4cf71225-fcd8-4d2f-b8b3-acbb32708f3b">FaxInboundRouting</a> configuration object.
+The object permits access to an inbound fax routing extension and its methods.

 This property is read-only.